SlimeVR/SlimeVR-Docs-Site/configuring_project.md

 ## Configuring defines.h

-To use this project with your specific configuration, you need to make changes in the `defines.h` file.
+The `defines.h` file specifies the information about your IMU.

-This file can be found in the src directory of the project as follows:
+This file can be found in the `src` directory of the project:

 ![defines.h file location](https://i.imgur.com/KlAq8tT.png)